Legal positivism: Hans Kelsen

-For Kelsen, "sovereignty" was an arbitrary concept: "We can derive from the concept of sovereignty nothing else other than what we have purposely put into its definition."
+For Kelsen, "sovereignty" was an arbitrary concept: "We can derive, however, from this concept of sovereignty only what we have purposely put into its definition".

 Kelsen attracted disciples among scholars of public law worldwide.
-These disciples developed "schools" of thought to extend his theories, such as the Vienna School in Austria and the Brno School in Czechoslovakia.
-In English-speaking countries, H. L. A. Hart and Joseph Raz are perhaps the best-known authors who were influenced by Kelsen, though both schools differed from Kelsen's theories in several respects.
+These disciples developed schools of thought to extend his theories, such as the Vienna School in Austria and the Brno School in Czechoslovakia.
+In English-speaking countries, H. L. A. Hart and Joseph Raz are perhaps the best-known authors who were influenced by Kelsen, though their legal philosophies differed from Kelsen's theories in several respects.

 H. L. A. Hart

-Hart liked Austin's theory of a sovereign, but claimed that Austin's command theory failed in several important respects.
-Among the ideas developed in Hart's book The Concept of Law (1961) are:
+Hart approved of Austin's theory of a sovereign but claimed that Austin's command theory failed in several important respects.
+Among the ideas Hart developed in The Concept of Law (1961) are: